sgibson91/binderhub-deploy/README.md

 Fill the quotation marks with your desired namespaces, etc.
 `config.json` is git-ignored so sensitive information, such as passwords and Service Principals, cannot not be pushed to GitHub.

-* For a list of available data centre regions, [see here](https://azure.microsoft.com/en-us/global-infrastructure/locations/).
+* For a list of available data centre regions, [see here](https://azure.microsoft.com/en-gb/global-infrastructure/locations/).
   This should be a _region_ and **not** a _location_, for example "West Europe" or "Central US".
   These can be equivalently written as `westeurope` and `centralus`, respectively.
 * For a list of available Linux Virtual Machines, [see here](https://docs.microsoft.com/en-gb/azure/virtual-machines/linux/sizes-general).
   This should be something like, for example `Standard_D2s_v3`.
 * The versions of the BinderHub Helm Chart can be found [here](https://jupyterhub.github.io/helm-chart/#development-releases-binderhub) and are of the form `0.2.0-<commit-hash>`.
   It is advised to select the most recent version unless you specifically require an older one.
+* If you are deploying an Azure Container Registry, find out more about the SKU tiers [here](https://docs.microsoft.com/en-gb/azure/container-registry/container-registry-skus).

 ```
 {
+  "container_registry": "",  // Choose Docker Hub or ACR with 'dockerhub' or 'azurecr' values, respectively.
   "azure": {
     "subscription": "",      // Azure subscription name or ID (a hex-string)
     "res_grp_name": "",      // Azure Resource Group name
     "location": "",          // Azure Data Centre region
     "node_count": 1,         // Number of nodes to deploy.
 3 is preferrable for a stable cluster, but may be liable to caps.
     "vm_size": "",           // Azure virtual machine type to deploy
     "sp_app_id": null,       // Azure service principal ID (optional)
     "sp_app_key": null,      // Azure service principal password (optional)
     "sp_tenant_id": null     // Azure tenant ID (optional)
   },
   "binderhub": {
     "name": "",              // Name of your BinderHub
     "version": "",           // Helm chart version to deploy, should be 0.2.0-<commit-hash>
+    "image_prefix": "",      // The prefix to preprend to Docker images (e.g. "binder-prod")
     "contact_email": ""      // Email for letsencrypt https certificate.
 CANNOT be left blank.
   },
   "docker": {
     "username": null,        // Docker username (can be supplied at runtime)
     "password": null,        // Docker password (can be supplied at runtime)
-    "org": null,          // A DockerHub organisation to push images to (optional)
+    "org": null              // A Docker Hub organisation to push images to (optional)
-    "image_prefix": ""    // The prefix to preprend to Docker images (e.g. "binder-prod")
+  },
+  "acr": {
+    "registry_name": null,   // Name to give the ACR.
+This must be alpha-numerical and unique to Azure.
+    "sku": "Basic"           // The SKU capacity and pricing tier for the ACR
   }
 }
 ```